kown7/cactus.chat/content/docs/self-hosting/introduction.md

 ## Why?

-If you follow the [Quick Start](../../getting-started/quick-start) guide, you will be using the infrastructure provided by us.
+If you follow the [Quick Start](../../getting-started/quick-start) guide, you will be using the public infrastructure provided by us.
 It may be desirable to host these programs yourself to avoid any dependence on a third party (in this case, us).

 ## Infrastructure